 Registration is conducted prior to every semester and session.
 In addition to class selection, all fees must be paid during registration.
 Dates, deadlines, policies, and guidelines for registration are listed in the class schedule published for a specific semester or session.

-A student will not be able to add a course if he or she:
+A student will not be able to add a course if the student :

 - has a fee hold, admission hold, or another type of hold;

 - is subject to expulsion or suspension;

 - registers for a class that places student on unit overload, and the student has not been approved for an unit overload;

 - attempts to register for a class for which the class time overlaps with another class student is already registered in;